François Hanriot: End of the Reign of Terror

-During the Spring of 1794, there were increasing tensions between Robespierre and the Committees on the one hand, and the Paris Commune and the sans-culottes on the other.
+During the spring of 1794, there were increasing tensions between Robespierre and the Committees on the one hand, and the Paris Commune and the sans-culottes on the other.
 On 6 March Hanriot appeared in front of the Convention with 1,200 men.
 This culminated in the arrest of Hebert, Momoro, Vincent, Ronsin and their associates on 13 March.
 Hanriot, a Hébertist, was protected by Robespierre.
 On 27 March the sans-culotte Revolutionary Army was disbanded and its artillery units brought under Hanriot's control.
 Although he was broadly supportive of the radical ideas of Hébert and his associates, Hanriot remained loyal to Robespierre.
-On 2 April 1794 - the first day of the interrogation of Danton - he was informed not to arrest the president and the public prosecutor of Revolutionary Tribunal.
+On 2 April 1794 – the first day of the interrogation of Danton – he was informed not to arrest the president and the public prosecutor of Revolutionary Tribunal.

 Hanriot opposed Lazare Carnot who stripped Paris of its gunners.
 Hanriot managed to prevent the queues in front of the butchers and bakeries from turning into a riot.
-On 5 June François Hanriot ordered to detain every baker in Paris who sold his bread to people without (distribution) cards or from other sections.
+On 5 June François Hanriot ordered the detaining of every baker in Paris who either sold his bread to people without (distribution) cards or who came from other sections.

-On 27 July 1794 a group of Convention members organised the overthrow of Robespierre and his allies in what was known as the Thermidorean Reaction.
+On 27 July 1794 a group of Convention members organised the overthrow of Robespierre and his allies in what became known as the Thermidorean Reaction.
 Laurent Lecointre was the instigator of the coup, assisted by Barère, Fréron, Barras, Tallien, Thuriot, Courtois, Rovère, Garnier de l’Aube and Guffroy.
-Each one of them prepared his part in the attack.
-They decided that Hanriot, his aides-de-camp, Lavalette and Boulanger, the public prosecutor Dumas, the family Duplay and the printer Charles-Léopold Nicolas had to be arrested first, so Robespierre would be without support.
+Each one of these prepared his individual role in the coup.
+They decided that Hanriot, his aides-de-camp, Lavalette and Boulanger, the public prosecutor Dumas, the family Duplay and the printer Charles-Léopold Nicolas had to be arrested first, so Robespierre would be without military or other effective support.